161-169 Essex Road,

 Located in the north London inner-city district of Islington.
 The Carlton Cinema opened on 1st September 1930 with Harold Lloyd in “Welcome Danger”.
 It was built as a cine-variety theatre for the Clavering and Rose circuit.

 Architect George Coles excelled himself with this lavish building which has a magnificent Egyptian style facade dressed in multi-coloured Hathernware tiles.
 Inside the building the style changes to an Empire style with Egyptian touches in the foyer and then into the auditorium which is a delightful French Renaissance style.
 Seating was provided in stalls and balcony levels and there was a cafe for patrons which was located above the entrance foyer.
 The Carlton Cinema was equipped with a Western Electric(WE) sound system.
-It was equipped with a Compton 3Manual/6Rank theatre organ that was opened by Phil French.
+It was equipped with a Compton 3Manual/6Rank theatre organ that was opened by organist Phil Finch.
 Full stage facilities were included on the 26 feet deep stage and there were four dressing rooms.